Ionization energy

 where X is any atom or molecule, X+ is the resultant ion when the original atom was stripped of a single electron, and e− is the removed electron.
 Ionization energy is positive for neutral atoms, meaning that the ionization is an endothermic process.
 Roughly speaking, the closer the outermost electrons are to the nucleus of the atom, the higher the atom's ionization energy.

-In physics, ionization energy is usually expressed in electronvolts (eV) or joules (J).
+In physics, ionization energy (IE) is usually expressed in electronvolts (eV) or joules (J).
 In chemistry, it is expressed as the energy to ionize a mole of atoms or molecules, usually as kilojoules per mole (kJ/mol) or kilocalories per mole (kcal/mol).

 Comparison of ionization energies of atoms in the periodic table reveals two periodic trends which follow the rules of Coulombic attraction: